Bear Proof Bird Feeder Pole

 Our bear proof bird feeder pole (pictured above), has worked well to ward off those pesky bears.
 With a tall heavy grade steel pole the bear can’t bend the pole or reach the feeders.
 The result is no broken feeders, bent poles or unhappy people.
 The pole can be equipped with up to 4 hooks and the feeders can be easily reached with an extension pole with a handy hook.

 Does it really work?
 Take a look at our video to see for yourself.
 The pole as shown in the photo works perfectly to keep your feeders out of the bears reach.
-Take a look at the specifications and give us a call to discuss the best option for your yard.
+Examine the specifications and give us a call to discuss the best option for your yard.
+NOTE: We do not feature this item in our online store, you must call so that we can meet your specific needs.

 A hands on review from a satisfied customer ~ Thanks to Paul Bottis for the video.
 Information and pricing are available below.